Eilowangfang/LPCE/LPCE-R/README.md

 ```
 Here the end-to-end execution is the time (unit ms) of executing the query on PostgreSQL 13.0.

+In `model` directory:
+there is an example ready model `example_model.pth`, which can be further compressed via knowledge distillation.

 ## LPCE-R
 In `LPCE-R` directory: